 I am pregnant.
 Can I still get treatment?

 We can offer you the above treatments during pregnancy, however the size and location of the warts can affect the treatment options suitable.

 It is also important to note that warts recede soon after delivery, therefore you may wish to wait until after delivery.

-Will my warts come back?
+Can my genital warts come back?

 Do I need a referral letter from my GP?

 Page reviewed by Dr. Manoj Malu (Clinical Director)

 Whilst this content is written and reviewed by sexual health specialists, it is for general guidance only.
 It is not intended to replace the advice of your clinician.